DHTMLX/docs-diagram/docs/api/selection/add_method.md

 @params:
 - `id: string | number` - the item id
-- `subId: string | number` - optional, the id of a text element of a line
+- `subId: string | number` - optional, the id of a subheader of a swimlane or a text element of a line

 @example:
 // diagram must be created with the "select:true" option